Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Introduction

 \section{Introduction}

-The meaning of words and expressions such as \textit{blue}, \textit{chair}, \textit{hot dog}, and \textit{garden path} have strong visual components, yet the standard approach to creating computational representations of such terms is usually done using only text corpora.
-Prior work such as Picturebook \cite{kiros2018illustrative} derives representations of words using images connected to them and shows improvements for tasks such as word similarity ranking and image-text retrieval.
-On the flip side, the query-based training of the Graph-RISE image embedding models \cite{juan2019graph} is a powerful demonstration of the power of words to produce stronger image representations.
+Phrases such as \textit{blue}, \textit{chair}, and \textit{garden path} have strong visual components, yet computational word representations are usually created with text-only corpora.
+Encouragingly, some recent work that derives representations using visual contexts shows improvements for both word similarity ranking and image-text retrieval \cite{kiros2018illustrative}, and query-based training of image models demonstrates language's power to improve image representations \cite{graph-rise}.
+Learning representations for both vision and language jointly should be even more effective---indeed, much progress has been made on such cross-modal learning using image captioning data \cite{karpathy2015deep,harwath-glass-2017-learning,DBLP:conf/bmvc/FaghriFKF18,Li_2019_ICCV}.
+However, it is not yet clear whether learning representations in multimodal contexts improves performance \textit{within} as well as across modalities as there are no datasets ideally suited for this at present.

-We hypothesize that learned representations in multimodal contexts \cite{baltru2019multimodal} can improve retrieval and discrimination within as well as across modalities.
-However, there are no datasets ideally suited for this at present.
-Image captioning data sets such as Flickr8k \cite{rashtchian2010collecting}, Flickr30k \cite{young2014image}, its multilingual extension Multi30k \cite{elliott2016multi30k}, MSCOCO \cite{lin2014microsoft}, and Conceptual Captions \cite{sharma2018conceptual} are incomplete because the only known relationships are between images and textual captions created for them.
-This misses many valid relationships between unassociated images and captions and those from captions to other captions and from images to other images.
+Image captioning datasets such as Flickr8k \cite{rashtchian2010collecting}, Flickr30k \cite{young2014image}, Multi30k \cite{elliott-etal-2016-multi30k}, Microsoft Common Objects in COntext (MS-COCO) \cite{lin2014microsoft}, and Conceptual Captions \cite{sharma2018conceptual} only capture relationships between images and textual captions created for them.
+They miss many valid relationships between unassociated images and captions, from captions to other captions, and from images to other images.
+We address this gap with Crisscrossed Captions (CxC, exemplified in Figure \ref{fig:overview}), a dataset with graded, denser annotations for relationships between and among captions and images in the MS-COCO evaluation splits of \cite{karpathy2015deep} (with 25k English captions and 5k images each).